Australian Computer Society (ACS) Process & Charges

 Meet your Suitability Criteria for ACS

-You need to be aware about how genuine your documents are before submitting them online to initiate the assessment by ACS.
+You need to be aware of how genuine your documents are before submitting them online to initiate the assessment by ACS.

-Mentioned below is a table that describes the suitability criteria, requirement, etc for ACS.
+Mentioned below is a table that describes the suitability requirements for ACS.

-Bachelor Degree or Higher with an ICT Major 2 years of relevant work experience within past 10 years 2 Years 2 Years of deduction and you can claim points for rest experience (closely related to your nominated
+2 Years of deduction and you can claim points for the rest of the experience (closely related to your nominated

 occupation)